 – The technical limits of Groups make them unsuitable given the scale of a requirement

 – Where governance rules have not been defined for how Group objects will be created in Active Directory

 – When there is a migration of Classic SharePoint Sites to the Modern interface

 – The structures and tools in place in an organisation are not suited to the decentralised security model typically associated with Groups

-So why you would create SharePoint Site without an Office 365 Group can be because of several factors.
+So why you would create SharePoint Site without a Microsoft 365 Group can be because of several factors.
 This type of Site allows organisations to adopt the benefit of the Modern SharePoint interface without the additional governance considerations of Groups or Teams.
 How long an organisation uses non-group connected Sites is dependent on their circumstances and requirements.
 There is nothing wrong with using a mixture of different types of Sites and Teams to suit various business needs.